zinzy/zinzy.website-v2/_notes/Erasing racism.md

 ---
 category: "Society"
+excerpt: "Can we ever do it right?
+Probably not."
 ---
 My partner Anja is currently enrolled in a M.Ed program with a focus on multimedia storytelling, and one of her papers dealt with the inclusion of race in the storylines of a popular television series.
 While the book exiles non-white men and women to the margins of the margins, the television series incorporates many different racial backgrounds in the series.
 This, Anja argued, creates the false understanding that the series is inclusive, and more inclusive than the book, at that.
 Through a close reading she argued that the opposite is the case: White narratives and voices still dominate the plot.